auth0/lock/README.md

 > *Note:* this method is soon to be deprecated, use `getUserInfo` instead.

-Once the user has logged in and you are in possesion of and id token, you can obtain the profile with `getProfile`.
+Once the user has logged in and you are in possesion of an id token, you can obtain the profile with `getProfile`.

 - **idToken {String}**: User id token.
 - **callback {Function}**: Will be invoked after the user profile been retrieved.

 ### getUserInfo(accessToken, callback)

-Once the user has logged in and you are in possesion of and access token, you can obtain the profile with `getUserInfo`.
+Once the user has logged in and you are in possesion of an access token, you can obtain the profile with `getUserInfo`.

 - **accessToken {String}**: User access token.
 - **callback {Function}**: Will be invoked after the user profile been retrieved.